Ramkot Fort: History

 The medieval original fort was constructed in the 5th century and occupied in 1186 during the Ghurid dynasty by Sultan Muhammad of Ghor, according to the information board at the entrance, but that fort is no longer in existence.
 In the late 14th century, the fort was under the control of Jasrat, a Punjabi Khokhar chieftain.
 At this fort, Khokhars clashed with and defeated the invading armies of Amir Timur in 1398.
 However, the current structure probably dates to the 16th century.

 A temple with a large red Shivalinga, dating back to the 5th century and brought from the Ganges River, suggests that Hindus constructed this fort earlier than originally thought.
 The presence of the Hindu mythological figure Ram Chandra's birthplace in nearby Pharwala may explain the fort's name.
-However, British geologist and historian Frederick Drew attributes the fort's construction to a Gakhar named Taghlu, contradicting the information board.
-The fort underwent renovation during the reign of Gakhar Queen Manga, whose daughter married Mughal emperor Aurangzeb Alamgir's son.
+However, British geologist and historian Frederick Drew attributes the fort's construction to a Gakhar chief named Taghlu, contradicting the information board.
+The fort underwent renovation during the reign of Gakhar Queen Mangla, whose daughter married Mughal emperor Aurangzeb Alamgir's son.

 Ramkot Fort held strategic importance, as one of the four ancient routes to Srinagar passed through it.
 The nearby Mangla Fort, is also significant for being the birthplace of Mian Muhammad Bakhsh, author of Saif-ul-Malook.